Dennis L. Gingrich, MD, FAAFP

 At Penn State, he has served on the University Faculty Senate and as faculty organization president at the College of Medicine, and has received college humanitarian and services awards.
 In the community, he has worked with the Pennsylvania Area Health Education Center for more than 20 years.
 He received the AAFP Exemplary Teacher Award in 2014.

 Gingrich earned his Bachelor of Science degree from Pennsylvania State University in State College.
-He earned his medical degree from Pennsylvania State University College of Medicine in Hershey.
+He earned his medical degree from Penn State College of Medicine in Hershey.
 He completed his residency in family medicine at University of Pennsylvania Medical Center Shadyside Hospital in Pittsburgh.

 He is board certified by the American Board of Family Medicine and holds a Certificate of Added Qualifications in Geriatrics.
 He has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.